The Other Side (SZA and Justin Timberlake song): Composition

 Amanda Gordon of Vulture described the song as "a deeply infectious, groovy song peppered with the kinds of handclaps and funky keyboard riffs designed to make you move".

 Music video

-The music video was released on February 26, 2020, and shows the artists dancing and grooving around in different settings.
+The music video, released on February 26, 2020, features the artists dancing and grooving in various settings.
 Critics drew comparisons to "Hype Williams' 1990s fish-eye-lensed clips for Missy Elliott, Diddy, Mase and others".
 The music video on YouTube has received over 35 million views as of April 2024.